This chapter is being reviewed in light of comments solicited by the Committee from the public.

-9.22 PARTICULAR RIGHTS—FOURTH AMENDMENT—UNREASONABLE SEIZURE OF PERSON—EXCESSIVE (NONDEADLY) FORCE
+9.23 PARTICULAR RIGHTS—FOURTH AMENDMENT—UNREASONABLE SEIZURE OF PERSON—PROBABLE CAUSE ARREST

-Use this instruction only in conjunction with the applicable elements instructions, Instructions 9.2–9.7 and in conjunction with Instruction 9.18 (Particular Rights—Fourth Amendment—Unreasonable Seizure of Person—Generally).
+Use this instruction only in conjunction with the applicable elements instructions, Instructions 9.3–9.8, and in conjunction with Instruction 9.19 (Particular Rights—Fourth Amendment—Unreasonable Seizure of Person—Generally).

 "A claim for unlawful arrest is cognizable under § 1983 as a violation of the Fourth Amendment, provided the arrest was without probable cause or other justification."
 Lacey v.
 Maricopa Cnty., 693 F.3d 896, 918 (9th Cir.2012) (citation omitted).
 "Probable cause exists if the arresting officers had knowledge and reasonably trustworthy information of facts and circumstances sufficient to lead a prudent person to believe that [the arrestee] had committed or was committing a crime."
 Gravelet-Blondin v.
 Shelton, 728 F.3d 1086, 1097-98 (9th Cir.2013)(alteration in original) (quoting Maxwell v.
 Cnty. of San Diego, 697 F.3d 941, 951 (9th Cir.2012).

 In Devenpeck v.
 Alford, the Supreme Court reiterated the Fourth Amendment standards applicable in a § 1983 claim for false arrest: